dijksterhuis/octatools/README.md

   confirmed working on Windows/OSX first)
 - `./octatools-lib` -- Main library containing functions and all the serialization/deserialization code for OctaTrack data files
-- `./octatools-lib` -- Python extension built with PyO3 to build a python module
+- `./octatools-py` -- Python extension built with PyO3 to build a python module
-- `./octatools_py` -- which can turn octatrack data files into json, and back again.
-Can write the file to disk or can translate to/from bytes (might be useful for an application based on python HTTP APIs if someone is so inclined ;])

-### What this is not
+# What this is not
 - A clone of DigiChain
 - A clone of OctaEdit
 - A clone of Octachainer